-Explicit Size Prefix: If set to 1, the Length field shall be present for every included element after the Type field.
-Otherwise, the field shall be set to 0.
-The size prefix may be used to increase parsing speed.

 Type 1 … N: The type of the subsequent element.
 This field has 2 octets width.
 The value shall be a valid ID as taken from Table 7.
 The type field after the last contained element shall have the value 0x0000, indicating that the list has ended.

-Length 1 … N: This field is only present for every contained element if the General Size Prefix field is set to 1.
-It contains the length of the subsequent element in octets and is 2 octets wide.
+Length 1 … N: This field contains the length of the subsequent element in octets and is 2 octets wide.

-Contained Element 1 … N: The contained element as defined in the respective clause.
+Element 1 … N: The contained element indicated by the Type field as defined in the respective clause.

 0x0000: Termination type.